Rick Scott: 2010

-On April 9, 2010, Scott announced his candidacy for the 2010 Republican Party nomination for governor of Florida.
-He ran against Democratic nominee Alex Sink.
+On April 9, 2010, Scott announced his candidacy for the Republican nomination for governor of Florida.

-Susie Wiles, former communications chief to Jacksonville Mayor John Peyton, served as Scott's campaign manager, and Tony Fabrizio was his chief pollster.
+Susie Wiles, former communications chief to Jacksonville Mayor John Peyton, was Scott's campaign manager, and Tony Fabrizio was his chief pollster.
 It was reported on May 7 that Scott's campaign had already spent $4.7 million on television and radio ads.
 His first video advertisement was released to YouTube on April 13.

 During the primary campaign, Scott's opponent, Bill McCollum, made an issue of Scott's role at Columbia/HCA.
 Scott countered that the FBI had never targeted him.
-Marc Caputo of the Miami Herald contended that a 1998 bill sponsored by McCollum would have made it more difficult to prosecute Medicare fraud cases, and was counter to his current views and allegations.
-Scott won the August primary with approximately 47% percent of the vote to McCollum's 43%.
-By the date of the Tampa debate between Scott and Sink (October 25, 2010), Scott had spent $60 million of his own money on the campaign compared to Sink's reported $28 million.
+Marc Caputo of the Miami Herald contended that a 1998 bill McCollum sponsored would have made it more difficult to prosecute Medicare fraud cases, and was counter to his current views and allegations.
+Scott won the August primary with 46.4% of the vote to McCollum's 43.4%.

+In the general election, Scott faced Democratic nominee Alex Sink.
+By October 25, Scott had spent $60 million of his own money on the campaign, compared to Sink's reported $28 million.
 Scott campaigned as part of the Tea Party movement.

-The Fort Myers News Press quoted Scott as saying he spent roughly $78 million of his own money on the campaign, although other figures indicate he spent slightly over $75 million.
-He won the general election, defeating Sink by around 68,000 votes, or 1.29%.
+The Fort Myers News-Press quoted Scott as saying he had spent roughly $78 million of his own money on the campaign, although other figures indicate he spent slightly over $75 million.
+He defeated Sink by around 68,000 votes, or 1.29%.
 He took office as the 45th governor of Florida on January 4, 2011.